 Perhaps it is wrong to try to distinguish maximally proper names from quasi-names, as we have to see what they have in common, rather than what their difference are.
 Yet, there are some crucial differences.
 According to Jeshion (2009) “Their broader psycho-semantic function is as common singular representations of their referents for long-term trans-personal, trans-contextual thought and talk.”
 This, clearly, sets proper names apart from pronominals.
 A pronominal reaches the referent through some contextual clues and, needless to say, the referent may switch if the context changes.
-Proper names, instead, guarantee trans-contextual thought (hat Jeshion 2009 calls the transferral of singular thought from an individual to another regardless of the persisting or not of contextual clues), given that the referent persists through the use of the same proper name.
+Proper names, instead, guarantee trans-contextual thought (what Jeshion 2009 calls the transferral of singular thought from an individual to another regardless of the persisting or not of contextual clues), given that the referent persists through the use of the same proper name.
 If these considerations were accepted toto corde, then we should minimally say that proper names and quasi-names have got distinct functions and that quasi-names belong to the set of context-dependent (or context-sensitive) expressions, while proper names do not.
 Yet, how many times does it happen that when we proffer the utterance ‘John’, we refer to a different John?
 It appears that trans-contextual effects can be achieved pragmatically and this may be easier with proper names than with pronominals, because proper names restrict the referent to a greater extent and guarantee direct reference given that no concept seems to be involved.
 So, if there is a difference between proper names and pronominals, this may be a matter of degree.
 Words like ‘Mum’ or ‘Dad’ guarantee trans-contextual thought to a greater extent than proper names because they are indexical.
 The contexts in which they are interpreted may change, but with no effect on direct reference.
 Given that the referent is indexed to the main speaker, we can proceed smoothly to the next section of discourse and use the quasi-name to refer to the same person.
 These considerations seem to me to be far from being unimportant.